alwaysdata/documentation/content/e-mails/set-up-spf-dkim-dmarc/index.en.md

 ## DomainKeys Identified Mail

-[DKIM](https://fr.wikipedia.org/wiki/DomainKeys_Identified_Mail) is used to authenticate the domain name by adding a signature to all of the outgoing e-mails.
+[DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) is used to authenticate the domain name by adding a signature to all of the outgoing e-mails.
+Concretely, this works with two keys:

+- a private key that is known - and kept secret - from the domain’s mail delivery servers;
+- a public key that corresponds to a DNS registration of the `TXT` type.

 {{< fig "images/globalcyberalliance-dkim.en.png" "DKIM: explanatory diagram" >}}

+### Setup

-To generate a pair of keys, go to **Domains > Details** for the relevant domain name **> Configuration**.
+To generate a pair of keys, go to **Domains > Details of [example.org] - 🔎 > Configuration**.

 {{< fig "images/admin-panel_domain-configuration.en.png" "Administration interface: configure DKIM" >}}
 {{< fig "images/admin-panel_dkim.en.png" "Administration interface: DKIM configuration result" >}}

-A TXT record will then be created and can be found in the **DNS records** tab:
+ The `TXT` record will automatically be created and available in the **DNS records** tab:

 {{< fig "images/dkim-record.png" "DKIM record" >}}

+ If the domain doesn’t use alwaysdata’s DNS servers, this record must be recopied with your DNS service provider.

 ### Links